jimesal/serverless-eth-watcher/README.md

 Portfolio-scale serverless pipeline that ingests Alchemy webhook events, tracks ETH flow for any configured set of wallets, and emits Slack-ready alerts when rolling thresholds are exceeded.
 It started as a fork-of-the-ideas from the original [eth-watcher](https://github.com/yermakovsa/eth-watcher) WebSocket runner, but I re-scoped it into a fully serverless design so I could showcase cloud-native tradeoffs.
 I treat it like a production system: typed contracts, IaC, isolated Lambdas, and deterministic tests per service.

 ## System Goals

 - Mirror real-world on-call scenarios: detect anomalous ETH movement for any tracked wallet across `from` and `to` directions.
 - Replace brittle local scripts with scalable managed primitives (API Gateway → Lambda → DynamoDB → SNS → Lambda).
 - Keep operating cost near zero by leveraging On-Demand billing, zero-idle compute, and IaC reproducibility.
 - Provide clear upgrade paths that demonstrate full-stack and cloud-architecture thinking.

+## Improvements over the original eth-watcher

+This project is a cloud-native, serverless evolution of the original long-running ETH watcher.
+The core improvements are architectural and operational:

+- **Event-driven & serverless:** replaced a persistent WebSocket process with Alchemy webhooks + AWS Lambda, enabling zero idle compute, automatic scaling, and a simpler operational model.
+- **Durable aggregation & deduplication:** moved from in-memory aggregation to DynamoDB-backed state, enabling safe retries, deduplication, cooldown windows, and historical inspection.
+- **Clear service boundaries:** split responsibilities into independent services (ingestion, aggregation & persistence, notification), which are easier to extend, test, and reason about.
+- **Pluggable notifications:** introduced SNS as an alerting backbone to decouple event detection from delivery (Slack today, extensible to email, PagerDuty, etc.).
+- **Infrastructure as Code:** full Terraform-managed AWS infrastructure for reproducible deployments and environment parity.
+- **Production-oriented design:** runtime validation of webhook payloads, explicit idempotency and failure handling, and unit/integration testing per service.

+### Trade-offs

+- Increased architectural complexity and AWS coupling compared to a single binary.
+- Slightly higher latency due to serverless execution and fan-out.

+Overall, the system trades simplicity for durability, extensibility, and operational robustness, making it better suited for real-world, cloud-native usage.

 ## Architecture